NikhilKottoli/Polkadot/README.md

 - **AI-Powered Code Generation**: Let AI produce Solidity code from your workflow or prompt.
 - **Custom Logic Engine**: Use our hand-crafted logic engine to generate contracts from your designed flowchart—giving you more control and transparency.
-- **Gas Estimation**: High complexity functions are highlighted and offered to deploy in Rust.
+- **Gas Estimation**: High complexity functions are highlighted and offered to deploy in Rust

+### 🧠 Hybrid Contract Optimization & Telegram Integration

+- Polkaflow analyzes generated **Solidity contracts** to detect gas inefficiencies.
+- For gas-heavy functions, the system can **auto-generate an equivalent Rust contract**.
+- The Rust contract is **embedded into the Solidity flow** for optimal execution.
+- A built-in **dual-mode code editor** allows developers to:
+  - View, edit, and compile both **Rust** and **Solidity** contracts in one place.
+- **Telegram API integration** enables:
+  - Adding a **Telegram bot as a node** in the workflow.
+  - Receiving **real-time compile and deploy notifications**, including:
+    - ✅ Contract address
+    - 🔁 Transaction hash
+    - ⛽ Gas usage

 ### Additional Features: